antmicro/video2dataset/README.md

-# ALOV dataset creator from video sequences with GOTURN aiding
+# video2dataset - aided dataset generation from video sequences

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

 This repository contains a tool for annotating videos for single object detection and tracking and converting the videos and annotations into the [ALOV dataset](http://alov300pp.joomlafree.it/dataset-resources.html) format.
-The consecutive bounding boxes are proposed by the GOTURN tracker.
+The consecutive bounding boxes are proposed by the [GOTURN tracker](https://github.com/davheld/GOTURN).

 ## ALOV dataset structure